hoangduytran/blender-manual/manual/editors/file_browser.rst

 Header Region
 -------------

-The header only contains two menus, one with you standard editor *View* controls and the other to list a few `Selecting`_ operators for the sake of discoverability.
+The header only contains two menus, one with the standard editor *View* controls and the other to list a few `Selecting`_ operators for the sake of discoverability.
-Often it is hidden as most of the functionality is contained in the regions described previously.
+These menus are not visible when the browser is in a modal window.

 Navigating
 ==========

-Entering a Directory
+Entering a Directory :kbd:`Return`
-   A single :kbd:`LMB` click on a directory enters it.
+   Double-click a directory to enter it.
 Parent Directory :kbd:`P`
    Takes you up one level of directory.